-Adam Quiat, a graduate student in the University of Maryland (UMD) Department of Fire Protection Engineering (FPE), is the second recipient of the UL Firefighter Safety Research Institute Fellowship, established in 2017.
+Adam Quiat, a graduate student in the University of Maryland (UMD) Department of Fire Protection Engineering (FPE), is the second recipient of UL's Fire Safety Research Institute Fellowship, established in 2017.
 Quiat will use the funding to test a research topic, as yet undetermined, that will benefit the fire service community.

 “Fires have intrigued me since I built my first camp fire at a young age.
 However, it was not until I began my undergraduate career that I learned I could pursue an engineering profession involving fire,” Quiat said.
 “Fire protection research interests me because it provides me with the opportunity to improve the safety of firefighters around the globe.”

 Quiat’s undergraduate studies at the Illinois Fire Service Institute (IFSI) included work on a National Institute for Standards and Technology (NIST)-funded project that will analyze the impact repetitive thermal exposures can have on firefighter Self-Contained Breathing Apparatus (SCBA) face pieces.

 “The face piece has been identified as a vulnerable element of the personal protection equipment ensemble and I am proud to be working to characterize the effects of fire environment exposures on the mechanical properties of the mask,” Quiat said.
 “By exposing the masks to a radiant heat panel, specific heat exposures can be replicated for various face pieces.
 After exposure, the masks are subjected to either a tensile test, an impact test, or NFPA compliance testing.”